SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 For an example deployment diagram check out the [PubSub+ Event Broker on Google Kubernetes Engine (GKE) quickstart](https://github.com/SolaceDev/solace-gke-quickstart/tree/9.4Release#how-to-deploy-a-solace-pubsub-software-event-broker-onto-gke).

 The PubSub+ Kubernetes deployment is defined by multiple YAML templates with several parameters as deployment options.
-The templates are packaged as the `pubsubplus` [Helm chart](//helm.sh/docs/topics/charts/) to enable easy customization through only specifying the non-default parameter values, without the need to edit the template files.
+The templates are packaged as the `pubsubplus` [Helm chart](//helm.sh/docs/topics/charts/) to enable easy customization by only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can then also manage your deployment's lifecycle including upgrade and delete.